isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-09-cpp-comma-operator-nice-usages.md

 >I personally consider those bad practices.
 Comma wins this round!
 {: .note }

-# SFINAE: Decltype Magic with Custom Type Deduction
+# SFINAE: decltype Magic with Custom Type Deduction

 If you ever tried to master this demon, I’m pretty sure you have seen things like `decltype(T::something(), 0)` that you don't really understand but you just copy-paste them because, well... they work.